UMP 75x25 [M10x3] GW F200 PLATINIUM Lina / N52 - search holder

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Furthermore, tiny parts of these devices are able to hinder the diagnostic process in case of swallowing.
+- Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these devices can hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.